joaomelo/hot-collection/README.md

 ### What is an Item?

-HotCollection items property and the argument passed to subscription callbacks are pretty much the copies of the original documents inside the Firestore collection with few differences.
+The items arrays return by `loadItems` method and the parameter of all subscription callbacks are pretty much the copies of the original documents inside the Firestore collection with few differences.

 HotCollection will inject inside every item the Firestore document key as an `id` property.
-So, don't use id as a field in any collection or things will break.
+So, don't use `id` as a field name in any collection or things will break.

-Also, the HotCollection object will not load any sub-collection subordinated to its documents.
+So as a convention, HotCollection call docs the native data returned and received by Firestore and treat as items its owns data structures with the tweaks (like the inject id mentioned before).

-In the last sections, I will explain an optional and more flexible way the package offers to translate Firestore documents to app objects and vice-versa.
+In the last sections, I will explain an optional and more flexible way the package offers to enhance the conversion between Firestore documents to HotCollection items and vice-versa.
+But before that let's discuss how to add, edit and delete data.

 ## Manipulating Data